james-simkins-pittsburgh/unnatural-selection/README.md

 # Unnatural Selection
 A marine microbiology-themed RTS game.
+Copyright James Simkins.

 Please note that I am keeping the copyright on the game and its code despite making this repository public.
 However, if there is a portion of the code that you would like to use for a game that is different